Financial Wellbeing

 - Complete and mail the Annual Credit Report Request Form to Annual Credit Report Request Service (P.O.
 Box 105281, Atlanta, GA 30348-5281)

 If you find errors in your report, you have the right to dispute them and seek corrections.
+To learn more about credit reports, click here.

 Consumer Protection

-A scam is defined as a fraudulent or dishonest scheme aimed at making money or gaining an advantage, typically by swindling or tricking people.
-Identity theft occurs when someone uses your personal (name, address, social security number, etc.) or financial information (bank account numbers, credit card) without your permission.
+Identity theft happens when someone uses your personal information (name, address, social security number, etc.) or financial information (bank account numbers, credit card numbers) without your permission.